Daria2206/WeFoosball/Foosball/README.md

 # Foosball
-A mock web application written with Flask + sqlite3 + SQLAlchemy.
+A web application written with Flask + sqlite3 + SQLAlchemy.
 For security resons client_secret.json is not stored in GitHub but it's necessery for the app to work.